 In June 2020, the commune inaugurated a new hiking trail in the vicinity of Marae Taputapuatea.
-The new hiking trail is designed to combine natural scenery with a chance to meet local in their rural environment.
-It’s possible that you need to join a guide for this hike but best to simply check with your hosts.
+The new hiking trail is designed to combine natural scenery with a chance to meet locals in their rural environment.

 The coastal road rises back into the mountains after Marae Taputapuatea, with views to beautiful Hotopuu Bay somehow emerging behind the canopy.

 Wow!
 Just look at the color of the water.
 The lagoon is simply stunning out here, teasing you to ditch the car behind and go for a dip.
 Continue driving and you’re all alone on this country road aside from the occasional falling coconut.
 There are some serious cliffs out here, the prettiest in Raiatea.
 After days of rain, there should also be a few waterfalls cascading down if you’re lucky enough.